KarthikGovindan320/Study-Focus-Bot/README.md

   - Maintains a study-to-break ratio over the past 5 hours.

 ## My Experience
-I use the Study-Focus-Bot regularly, and it has significantly improved my ability to concentrate.
+I use this regularly, and it has significantly improved my ability to concentrate.
 Over time, it helped me become more detached from distractions — both with and without relying on this bot.

 ## Feedback